HHS/simpler-grants-gov/documentation/decisions/adr/2023-11-14-design-research-tools.md

 Other features of note: Internationalized and localized.
 Section 508 and WCAG 2.0 (AA).
 GDPR- and CCPA-compliant data retention, expiration, and portability.

+**Cost:** $82+/seat/month, an Enterprise account is required for Participant Pool feature

 ### Negative Consequences

 Ethnio does not include a research data repository.
-However, this is the one single feature need unmet (and shared text docs, internal wiki, and Mural will suffice).
+However, this is the one single feature need unmet, and shared text docs, internal wiki, and Mural will suffice for storing and analyzing insights.

-The cost is $82+/seat/month, however an Enterprise account is required for the Participant Pool feature.

 ## Pros and Cons of other options